Dave's Travel Pages

 The Flying Dolphins are a little smaller, around 35 metres, and fit 130 passengers.
 They are quite fast, reaching a top speed of 35 knots.
 As they are very small, they are the bumpiest options, and the least likely to depart if the wind picks up.

-If you are prone to sea sickness, you might prefer to travel on the FlyingCat 6 instead.
+If you are prone to sea sickness, you might prefer to travel on the FlyingCat 6 between Athens and Hydra instead.

-We find that Ferryscanner is the most convenient platform to book a ferry to Hydra from Athens.
+I find that Ferryscanner is the most convenient platform to look at ferry schedules and book a ferry to Hydra from Athens.

 Ferries to Hydra from Piraeus – Gate E8